Mayur-Suryawanshi07/WeatherApp-XML/README.md

 # Basic Weather App

-Created a Weather App using XML,implimnted Retrofit For Api calls and use Coroutine to Handle the Threads
+Created a Weather App using XML,implimented Retrofit For Api calls and use of Coroutine to Handle Threads